carbon-design-system/carbon/.github/CONTRIBUTING.md

 If you have no idea what you'd like to contribute, take a look at our backlog of issues and take your pick!
-Our issues with the label [`good first issue`](https://github.com/carbon-design-system/carbon/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue+%F0%9F%91%8B%22) are also a great starting point. 👋
+Our issues with the label [`good first issue`](https://github.com/carbon-design-system/carbon/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue+%F0%9F%91%8B%22) are a great starting point. 👋

 ### 2. Work in a branch